-FIG. 5.
+Figure 5.
 Lineage density as a function of distance from the colony center, rescaled by the final colony radius.
-The horizontal axis is a logit scale which reveals the power-law divergences in the lineage density as $r/R \to 0$ and $r/R \to 1$.
-Solid lines are measured from Eden simulations at different final sizes R; symbols are from the universal tree model with p=4; dashed line is a phenomenological master curve (Eq.
-(11) with $\epsilon=1$).
+The horizontal axis is a logit scale which reveals the power-law divergences in the lineage density as $r/R \to 0$ and $r/R \to 1$ .
+Solid lines are measured from Eden simulations at different final sizes R; symbols are from the universal tree model with p=4; dashed line is a phenomenological master curve (equation (11) with $\epsilon=1$ ).
 The shown plots were each generated by averaging over the results of 48.000 simulation runs.

-gies generated in these two-dimensional spatial growth models.
+The collapse of the lineage density on a master curve independently of colony size suggests the presence of a universal tree that can describe the behaviour of genealogies generated in these two-dimensional spatial growth models.
 We propose it below.

-A. Universal tree model
+4.1.
+Universal tree model

-Our proposed model incorporates the statistics of lineage fluctuations imposed by the KPZ universality class, which the Eden model is known to belong to, as well as the spatial constraints on coalescence arising from the radial structure of the expansion (Fig. 6).
+Our proposed model incorporates the statistics of lineage fluctuations imposed by the KPZ universality class, which the Eden model is known to belong to, as well as the spatial constraints on coalescence arising from the radial structure of the expansion (figure 6).

 Building on our results for the corridor case, we hypothesize that the lineages of two cells which lie a spatial arc distance d apart at a radius $r \gg d$ from the center of the colony will most likely coalesce at a certain distance h towards the center of the colony, so that